0x0elliot/0x0elliot/README.md

 I like backend, blockchain, security, devops and a few other things here and there.

+Used to volunteer for building tech for infosec communities.
+Now, helping build companies and open-source software.

 You can reach out to me through the following means:

 - Twitter: [@0x0elliot](https://twitter.com/0x0elliot)